 Here is the calculation:

-for the partial month.
+The renter pays $233.38 for the partial month.

-, or when a tenant rents the property for less than a full month.
+The prorated rent applies when a tenant moves in or moves out of the property after the 1st of the month, or when a tenant rents the property for less than a full month.
 The prorated rent ensures that the renter pays for only the days they actually live in the rental property and the landlord receives fair payment for the days the tenant occupied.

 The prorated rent makes the process fair and transparent for both tenants and the property owner.
 By adjusting the payment for the specific number of days a renter occupies the property, prorated rent ensures that neither party pays or receives more or less than what is fair for the time the property is occupied.

-Yes, it actually depends on the landlord???s policies, circumstances, and rental situation for the prorated rent negotiation. if your lease agreement does not specifically mention prorated rent you can open a discussion with your property owner to request for a fair adjustment.
+Yes, it actually depends on the landlord's policies, circumstances, and rental situation for the prorated rent negotiation.
+If your lease agreement does not specifically mention prorated rent, you can open a discussion with your property owner to request for a fair adjustment.

 You can use the calendar to know the exact number of days in a month for the prorated rent calculations, as the days in the month do vary:

-.Month (First Half) | Days | Month (Second Half) | Days |
+| Month (First Half) | Days | Month (Second Half) | Days |

-January | 31 | July | 31 |
+| January | 31 | July | 31 |

-February | 28 (29 in leap years) | August | 31 |
+| February | 28 (29 in leap years) | August | 31 |

-March | 31 | September | 30 |
+| March | 31 | September | 30 |

-April | 30 | October | 31 |
+| April | 30 | October | 31 |

-May | 31 | November | 30 |
+| May | 31 | November | 30 |

-June | 30 | December | 31 |
+| June | 30 | December | 31 |

 Typically, in most cases, the prorated rent is calculated based on the full days not partial days.
-Whether you move in the morning or late in the evening the day is counted as one full day for prorated rent, but it can also depend on property owner's policies.
+Whether you move in the morning or late in the evening the day is counted as one full day for prorated rent, but it can also depend on the property owner’s policies.